-For example, if you know that a competitor bank or credit union charges a lower fee or no balance transfer fees at all, you could try and use that to persuade your bank to cut you the same deal.
+For example, if you know that a competing bank or credit union charges a lower fee or no balance transfer fees at all, you could try and use that to persuade the issuer to cut you the same deal.

 If you’ve contacted your credit card company or bank and hit a dead end, there are still a few options for saving money on balance transfer fees.

 “Likely, your best course of action is to open a balance transfer card with no balance transfer fees,” says Horner.

 These cards currently have zero balance transfer fee and 0% APR promotions:

-- Navy Federal Credit Union Platinum Card*: Transfer balances with a $0 fee within the first 30 days of account opening (note that this offer expires June 30, 2021).
+- Navy Federal Credit Union Platinum card*: Transfer balances with a $0 fee within the first 30 days of account opening (note that this offer expires Nov.
+1, 2021).

 - SunTrust Prime Rewards Credit Card: Pay no balance transfer fee for the first 60 days after account opening.

 These types of balance transfer promotions are readily available but don’t overlook unadvertised offers.

 “Some banks will periodically run special deals where they allow low or no balance transfer fees for a 30-day period,” says Allec.

 The catch is that these may be unadvertised until right before the promotion begins.
-Banks may also cap the number of customers who can take advantage of these special offers, so if you come across one, you’ll need to move quickly to cash in, says Allec.
+Issuers and banks may also cap the number of customers who can take advantage of these special offers, so if you come across one, you’ll need to move quickly to cash in, says Allec.

 If you place more importance on saving money on interest than paying the fee and you could save a considerable amount, a balance transfer fee could be worth it.